A topic from the subject of Biochemistry in Chemistry.

 • Population genetics: Studies the genetic variation within populations of organisms.

-• Comparative genomics: Compares the genomes of different organisms to identify genes that are conserved and genes that are unique.
+• Comparative genomics: Compares the genomes of different organisms to identify conserved and unique genes.

 • Molecular evolution: Studies the changes in genes and proteins over time.